Four-Year Graduation Plan

 Starfish is an online software tool that provides students with a central location to connect to the people and services that can help students stay on the path to success.
 Students can access the Starfish system via the Vulcan Information Portal (VIP) and click the Starfish link.
 Starfish will automatically provide students with connections to current instructors, advisers and campus services.

 If students have a question or need help, they can “Raise your Hand” in Starfish.
 The mobile-friendly tool helps faculty, staff and other Cal U community members support students when help is needed.
-Examples include, but are not limited to, how to schedule classes, identifying an academic adviser, check faculty office hours and so much more.
+Examples include, but are not limited to, how to schedule classes, identifying an academic adviser, checking faculty office hours and so much more.

-The Success Center is a centralized campus academic resource for all students, offering students the opportunity to be engaged and competent learners by providing a path to develop and strengthen academic skills for success.
+The Success Center in Noss Hall is a centralized campus academic resource for all students, offering students the opportunity to be engaged and competent learners by providing a path to develop and strengthen academic skills for success.
 Cal U proudly provides a wide range of student support services, one-on-one training, workshops and academic resources that can be tailored to meet individual student needs.

 Support for Success